 --manual-version option, the automatic versioning

-process is executed normally, execpt for the packages that are manually
+process is executed normally, except for the packages that are manually

 versioned.
-This allows you to mix automatic and manual versioning.
+It allows to mix automatic and manual versioning.
 The

---ignore filter can be used to exclude all package from
+--ignore filter can be used to exclude all packages from

 automatic versioning, by passing